Jackson Pollock: Influence

 Pollock's staining into raw canvas was adapted by the Color Field painters Helen Frankenthaler and Morris Louis.
 Frank Stella made "all-over composition" a hallmark of his works of the 1960s.
+Joseph Glasco was introduced to Pollock by Alfonso Ossorio in 1949.
+Throughout his life, Glasco continued to reflect on Pollock's artistic influence, particularly in the early to mid-1970s when his style changed to all-over collage paintings with their emphasis on rhythm and process.
 The Happenings artist Allan Kaprow, sculptors Richard Serra and Eva Hesse, and many contemporary artists have retained Pollock's emphasis on the process of creation; they were influenced by his approach to the process, rather than the look of his work.

 In 2004, One: Number 31, 1950 was ranked the eighth-most influential piece of modern art in a poll of 500 artists, curators, critics, and dealers.